 - In a saucepan, combine the carrots, zest, juice, and 1/4 cup of water.
 Add salt and bring to a boil.

 - Cover and simmer over low to medium heat until the carrots are completely soft.
 This will take about 25 minutes.

 - Discard the zest.
-Pour carrots and any liquid into a blender and puree until smooth.
+Pour the carrots and any liquid into a blender and puree until smooth.

 - In a large saucepan of boiling water, add salt and cook the pasta until al dente.
 Drain the pasta, but save 1 cup of the cooking water.

-- Put the pasta back into the pot and add the reserved water and the carrot puree.
+- Return the pasta back into the pot and add the reserved water and the carrot puree.
 Cook over low to medium heat, stirring, for about 5 minutes.

 - Stir in 3/4 of the cheese and cook, while stirring, until creamy.
 This will take about 3 minutes.
 Add the tarragon, stirring, and season with salt and white pepper.